PlanetaryRobotics/IrisRoverPackage/Apps/GroundSoftware/README.md

 This package requires `make`, `python` (>=3.8), and (`pyenv` and `pyenv-virtualenv` via `pyenv-installer`) to be installed, and make sure to add `pyenv` to the local path (follow the instructions in the terminal after `pyenv-installer` completes).

-For ubuntu, install the following prerequisites: `sudo apt-get install build-essential libffi-dev libsqlite3-dev zlib1g-dev xz-utils sqlite3 llvm libreadline-dev libgdbm-dev openssl libxml2-dev libbz2-dev curl libxmlsec1-dev wget tk-dev libssl-dev libncursesw5-dev libgdbm-compat-dev liblzma-dev uuid-dev bzip2 sudo apt-get install pass gnupg`
+For ubuntu, install the following prerequisites: `sudo apt-get install build-essential libffi-dev libsqlite3-dev zlib1g-dev xz-utils sqlite3 llvm libreadline-dev libgdbm-dev openssl libxml2-dev libbz2-dev curl libxmlsec1-dev wget tk-dev libssl-dev libncursesw5-dev libgdbm-compat-dev liblzma-dev uuid-dev bzip2 pass gnupg`

 **Note:** you should be able to run `pyenv-installer` by running `curl https://pyenv.run | bash`